mcmonde/aBillander/readme.md

 The **aBillander Project** is an Invoicing and Inventory System for SME's powered by  <º)♡><  and  Laravel 5.5.

 This project is currently in pre-alpha state.
-After SDG3 will be ready for testing (by the end of October, 2017).
+After SDG3 will be ready for testing (by the end of November, 2017).

 ## ab://ander/milestones